Joymanyasi/Sequence-Africa/README.md

 The Genomic Startup Ecosystem: I chronicle the new wave of African biotech startups—the innovators turning raw molecular data into clinical solutions for the continent’s unique population health needs.

 Why It Matters
 By documenting how we store, analyze, and interpret our own genetic data, Sequence Africa advocates for a future where clinical sovereignty is the standard.
-I am creating a knowledge bridge for researchers, policymakers and the public to ensure the genomic revolution in Africa is built by—and for—the people who live here.
+I am creating a knowledge bridge for researchers, policymakers and the public to ensure the genomic revolution in Africa is built by and for the people who live here.

 📩 Join the Conversation
 Read my latest field notes and subscribe to Sequence Africa.